-We will adhere to the following measures, until further notice:
+We will adhere to the following guidelines, until further notice:

-- New seating arrangements will meet physical distancing guidelines.
+- Seating arrangements will meet physical distancing guidelines.
 Seating will be arranged by families, household/roommates, and individuals, with at least 6 feet between groups.

 - Ushers will direct you and your family upon arrival and dismiss you as well when the service is over.